jhpyle/docassemble/_docs/functions.md

 Note that the `.` in front of the module name (`.fish`) is [standard Python notation] for indicating that the module is part of the current package.
-In this example, the interview lives in the [`docassemble.demo`] package, so we could have written the full module name, `docassemble.demo.fish`, instead of `.fish`.
+In this example, the interview lives in the package of the Steward [`docassemble.demo`], so we could have written the full module name, `docassemble.demo.fish`, instead of `.fish`.

 To see how these separate files are able to find one another, check